Buland Darwaza: Inscription

-On the main gateway, an Islamic inscription written in Persian reads "Isa (Jesus), son of Mary said: 'The world is a Bridge, pass over it, but build no houses upon it.
+On the main gateway, an Islamic inscription written in Persian reads "Isa" (Jesus), son of Maryam (Mary) said: "The world is a Bridge, pass over it, but build no houses upon it.
 He who hopes for a day may hope for eternity, but the World endures but an hour.
-Spend it in prayer for the rest is unseen.'"'Isa was advising his followers not to consider the world as a permanent home and hope for worldly things, as human life is of short duration.
+Spend it in prayer for the rest is unseen."

+Isa was advising his followers not to consider the world as a permanent home and hope for worldly things, as human life is of short duration.

 Verses from the Quran have been carved in the Naskh (script) along the top.
 These were drawn by Khwaja Hussain Chishti, a disciple of Sheikh Salim Chishti.

 Purpose

 Buland Darwaza was not a part of the original design of the Jama Masjid, it was erected by Akbar to celebrate his conquest of Gujarat in 1573.